 Progress: The paper provided the basis for a roundtable event I co-convened in Cambridge in June 2023 attended by regulators, policymakers, practitioners, founders and academics on 'Globally Competitive Public Markets'.
-I will also be presenting the paper at a joint conference between the University of Notre Dame and UCL held in London in September 2023.
+I also be presented the paper at a joint conference between the University of Notre Dame and UCL held in London in September 2023, and gave a keynote address at the Westminster Business Forum on the same topic in February 2024.
 The paper has garnered a great deal of interest in industry and we were solicited to post a blog on the topic by the Harvard Corporate Governance Forum.